emul8/emul8/doc/source/peripherals.rst

 .. note::

-    Callbacks are called sequentialy for each field defined in a register.
+    Callbacks are called sequentially for each field defined in a register.
     The order in which they are called (apart from ``valueProviderCallback``) is not defined.
     It is important to keep in mind that ``newValue`` for ``readCallback`` and ``changeCallback`` may be influenced by previously executed handlers, if they change the value of other fields.